Winipedia/pyrig/docs/configs/main.md

 ### Automatic Generation

-When initialized via `uv run myapp mkroot`, the `main.py` file is created with:
+When initialized via `uv run pyrig mkroot`, the `main.py` file is created with:

 1. **Module copy**: Complete source code from `pyrig.main` is copied
 2. **Path transformation**: Module path is transformed to match your package structure